Waterfowl Conservation

 Waterfowl use of conservation program wetlands

 Since the late 1980s, investments into incentivized conservation programs have helped reestablish wetlands on private lands in the MAV but there is need to understand how waterfowl use these lands, both during and outside the hunting season.
-We show that mallard use of various wetland types (i.e., public, conservation and private wetlands) differs in and out of the hunting season and we advocate for ways in which conservation lands can be augmented to attract waterfowl (in press in Wildlife Biology).
+We show that mallard use of various wetland types (i.e., public, conservation and private wetlands) differs in and out of the hunting season and we advocate for ways in which conservation lands can be augmented to attract waterfowl (can be found published in Wildlife Biology).

 05